 It’s true, Seattle weather can be quite unpredictable.
 While you can often time expect to be met with dreary, rainy weather from October-May… you can be surprised by rain showers any time of the year!
 Seattle has a reputation for being a “rain city”, but most people don’t know that the average rainfall in Seattle is oftentimes less than that of other cities across the US.
 The reason Seattle is often dubbed one of the rainiest cities in America is because of the number of days of precipitation.
 Not because of the amount of rainfall.

 While the Seattle weather varies, you can expect about 150 days of rain in Seattle per year.
 Knowing that, know that rain or shine there is plenty to do in this fascinating city!
 The Seattle rain doesn’t stop locals, and it shouldn’t stop you.
-Below are seven things to do to beat the rain and still enjoy what Seattle has to offer.
+Below are my favorite things to do to despite the rain.

 1. Visit Pike Place Market